darchr/dram-cache-model/README.md

 This is a flexible and discrete DRAM cache model and does not require the near and far memory to share the same data bus.

+For testing, you can look at the sample script: disaggregated_dram_cache_script.py